Lead Gen & CRM

 • Notifications display information about the lead and action group.

-• Form notifications display lead information and information submitted by a form.
-This notification template includes two additional merge variables: Form Name and Form Data.
+Note: This notification template includes two additional merge variables: Form Name and Form Data.
 These merge variables are not available in the regular notification template.

 Lead Gen & CRM provides a stock set of notifications and form notifications that provide the necessary information about who has done what when interacting with your tasks.
+However, you may want to personalize these emails to your tastes.
+You can use these notification types to create customized email notifications.

 Note: Lead Gen & CRM users who have not opened an email or logged into the application for 180 days will have their system notifications suppressed.
 This includes VisitorID, billing, and automation-based notifications.